Reproducibility-First Programming Languages: Design Principles and a Practical Exemplar

 5.2 Functional Package Management as the Foundation

-The Nix package manager provides the technical foundation for this approach.
+The Nix package manager provides the technical foundation for this approach (Dolstra 2006).
 Nix is a purely functional package manager: each package is a function from a set of inputs (source code, compiler, build flags, dependency closures) to a build output, identified by the cryptographic hash of the entire input set.
 Two builds with identical inputs are guaranteed to produce identical outputs; changing any input, however minor, produces a new, distinct output with a different hash.
-This is the mathematical definition of reproducibility, and it is enforced at the hardware level.
+This provides a strong basis for reproducible builds and pinned software environments, though it does not by itself guarantee identical numerical outputs for every workload across all kernels, architectures, and external services.

 A reproducibility-first language can use Nix to generate, from the pipeline’s declared node runtimes and dependencies, a complete derivation graph that pins every component of the execution environment — including the R or Python version, every library package, the system C library, and the compiler used to build native extensions.
 This derivation graph can be serialised to a flake.nix and flake.lock pair that, when evaluated on any Nix-equipped machine at any future time, produces a bit-for-bit identical environment.